Moss' logic for ordered coalgebras: Functors and coalgebras in

 \subsection{Basic notions and Kripke polynomial functors}

-We denote by $\Pos$ the category of all posets and all monotone maps.
-For every pair $X$ and $Y$ of posets the hom-set $\Pos(X,Y)$ of monotone maps from $X$ to $Y$ carries a natural partial order: given two monotone maps $f$ and $g$ in $\Pos(X,Y)$, we define that $f \leq g$ holds if and only if $f(x) \leq g(x)$ holds for every $x \in X$ (i.e.\ we introduce a pointwise order).
+We denote by $\Pos$ the category of all posets and all monotone maps, i.e.\ maps $f$ satisfying $x\leq y$ implies $f(x) \leq f(y)$.
+A monotone map $f$ is an \emph{order embedding} if moreover $f(x) \leq f(y)$ implies $x\leq y$.
+For a poset $(X,\leq)$, we denote by $X^\op$ the opposite poset $(X,\geq )$.
+For every pair $X$ and $Y$ of posets, the hom-set $\Pos(X,Y)$ of monotone maps from $X$ to $Y$ carries a natural partial order: given two monotone maps $f$ and $g$ in $\Pos(X,Y)$, we define that $f \leq g$ holds if and only if $f(x) \leq g(x)$ holds for every $x \in X$ (i.e.\ we introduce a pointwise order).
 The category $\Pos$ therefore can be seen as {\em enriched\/} in posets.
 In cases where we need to emphasise this extra structure of $\Pos$, we will speak of $\Pos$ as of a 2-category.

 A functor $T: \Pos \to \Pos$ is then called a {\em locally monotone functor\/} (or a {\em 2-functor\/}), if it preserves the additional structure present in $\Pos$: that is, if for any pair $f$, $g$ of comparable morphisms in $\Pos$ the inequality $f \leq g$ implies that the inequality $T(f) \leq T(g)$ holds.